Birding

 Miller Woods Beach birding

-This beach is located in Indiana Dunes National Park, one mile to the west of Lake Street Beach.
+This is a Indiana Dunes National Park best, directly adjacent to Lake Street Beach parking lot.
 At the far west end of the beach there are US Steel breakwater walls, where birds rest and gather.
 Sandy trails lead south from the beach, into Miller Woods and towards the Calumet Lagoon.
 Birding on the lakefront is best on days with a brisk northerly wind, August through early December.
+Often sighted on the beach especially during migration: Sanderlings.
+Semipalmated Plovers, Baird’s, and Least Sandpipers.

 Get Your Map of Miller Beach